dchayes27/liz-poetry/README.md

 - And more!

 ### Doom Scale
-The unique doom scale measures the "darkness" of your poetry based on:
+The doom scale now reflects how many of your words rhyme with each other.
+It is displayed as the percentage of rhyming words in your poem.
-- Word choice
-- Rhyme patterns
-- Word variety
-- Punctuation drama

 ### Local Storage
 Your poems are automatically saved to your browser's local storage, so they persist between sessions.